nicm42/sun-up-or-down/readme.md

 # Sun up or down

-A silly app that looks up your IP address and tells you whether the sun is up or down.
+A silly app that looks up your IP address and tells you whether the sun is up or down and whether it's light or dark.

 ## Table of contents